-The accompanying financial statements of the Thrift Plan for Employees of Murphy Oil Corporation (the Plan), have been prepared on the accrual basis of accounting and present the net assets available for benefits to participants in the Plan and changes in net assets available for benefits.
+The accompanying financial statements of The Murphy Oil Corporation 401(K) Plan (the Plan), have been prepared on the accrual basis of accounting and present the net assets available for benefits to participants in the Plan and changes in net assets available for benefits.
 Investments are reported at fair value, including the investment in the common collective trust which is valued using net asset value (NAV) as a practical expedient.